agency-quill/agency/documentation/web/page-id.md

 You can always reach out the Agency development team for assistance or to submit the request.

 ## Requesting SEO build the SEO-friendly url
-* Send an email to
+* Send an email to [Krista Wolfe](mailto:krista.wolfe@quill.com) and [Tiffany Jersey](mailto:tiffany.jersey@quill.com).
+* Provide the Page ID and page name
+* Copy the business owner on all communications

+Once the SEO-friendly URL is created and assigned the SEO team will reply with the new URL.